Mount Laurel Drug Crimes Lawyer

-Seasoned Criminal Defense Lawyer John B. Brennan Fights for Clients Rights When They Are Facing Charges of Drug Crimes in Burlington County, Camden County, Gloucester County, and Throughout New Jersey
+Seasoned Mount Laurel Drug Crimes Lawyer John B. Brennan Fights for Clients Rights When They Are Facing Drug Charges in Burlington County, Camden County, Gloucester County, and Throughout New Jersey

 Being convicted for a drug charge can have an outsized impact on the rest of your life.
 Law enforcement and prosecutors also vigorously pursue drug crimes, including initiating searches whenever possible and pressuring suspects to make incriminating statements.
 Although you may think that you can talk your way out of an investigation into drug crimes, more often than not you will end up providing investigators with information they will ultimately use against you.
 Don’t let a mistake end up causing you to miss out on employment, housing, educational, or financial opportunities.
-Get an experienced criminal defense attorney on your side who will help guide you through the criminal justice process and protect your rights.
+Get an experienced Mount Laurel drug crimes lawyer on your side who will help guide you through the criminal justice process and protect your rights.

 With over three decades of experience, including 25 years serving as a prosecutor, I’ve seen criminal cases from both sides of the courtroom.
 I know how prosecution teams build drug cases, so I know how to build effective defense strategies that can help get your charges reduced or dismissed outright.
 As a Certified Criminal Trial Attorney and a Member of the New Jersey Association of Criminal Defense Lawyers, you can trust that I have the experience to vigorously pursue your defense both outside the courtroom and at trial, if necessary.
 I recognize the anxiety and stress that come with being under criminal investigation or prosecution can place on you; that’s why I always promptly return your communications to make sure that all your questions are answered and that you are kept up-to-date on the status of your case.